dataiku/solutions-contrib/README.md

 2. **Starting the webapp locally**

-Once you created a new project or joined an existing project, you can start it locally by running in the project folder:
+Once you created a new project or joined an existing project, you can start it locally by running **in the project folder**:

 - `pnpm install` : This will install you the JS packages needed for the project (Vue, Quasar, axios ...).
 - `pnpm run dev` : This will run the node server

-You should create a virtual env for the project where you can install the requirements.txt of the project , then you can start the backend of your project
+You should create a virtual env for the project where you can install the requirements.txt of the project inside project folder.
+After installing python dependencies using requirements.txt you can start the backend of your project from the project folder

-- `python3 backend.py` : This will run the flask server, use a virtual environement to start your backend and install the python dependencies. (run this in another window of your terminal)
+- `python3 backend.py` : This will run the flask server, use a virtual environment to start your backend and install the python dependencies. (run this in another window of your terminal)

 Once you run these three commands the project will be served in the url : http://127.0.0.1:5000/fetch/bs_init *Port is set through the `FLASK_RUN_PORT` .env variable *